Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 The goal of BDD is to engineer high-quality working software (top right).
 To get there, we start with examples, explained by business people and discussed with all roles that engage in the process.
 These are inter-humanly communicated behaviors that do not need to fulfill a highly formalized structure, other than describing the context, the action and the outcome.
 They get formalized with a business readable DSL (bottom right) and abstracted to business rules (top left).
 Both steps are taken in order to get to the top right corner of the image without disconnecting the specification and the actual software.
 This principle is executed repeatedly in very short feedback cycles, so that it proves the right understanding of the specification (which is the implementation) and having the right specification in place.
 The right software is built the right way.

-### Specification - a Contract?
+### Specification - a Contract
-The specification is a contract between the business and the implementation.
-Its documenting the behavior if the system, tests it automatically and illustrates it.
-// TODO: Write this chapter.
+In a waterfall world, the specification is not only specifying the functional aspects of a software system.
+It is also the main communication channel between business experts and software engineers and QA.
+Now, in a BDD world, this changes fundamentally.
+All three disciplines are involved in the creation, exploration, discussion and formalization of the specification, which makes it an agreement or a contract.
+Concerns from all disciplines can be stated early.
+If no concerns arise or all concerns can be resolved, the business experts can be more confident about the functional consistency, technical feasibility and (automated) testibility.
+The chance of misinterpretation is reduced, while every discipline is protected by the formalization of the specification.
+If against all odds something was implemented the wrong way, the specification will highlight this to the development team quickly, and if it doesn't, then people from QA and business will.

 ### Roles and Responsibilities
 There are three main roles in BDD: business experts (also referred to as business people), software engineers (which form the development team) and quality assurance people/testers.
 The roles themselves are neither new nor unique to BDD, but by having people from all 3 disciplines collaborating together, they get a better understanding of each others roles rather than only the interfaces between the roles.